If you have any questions about any of the information here (or not here) please email Jon Weinberg.

 |After dinner||Free time||to socialize, jam, practice, retire to your room, etc. We may have a movie night one evening or some other activity|

-Thursday evening - Jon Weinberg (and friends) in concert - open to the public - attendees (and a travelling companion) are admitted for free and each Chord Camper is invited to perform a piece if they would like.
+Thursday evening (New England only) - Jon Weinberg (and friends) in concert - open to the public - attendees (and a traveling companion) are admitted for free and each Chord Camper is invited to perform a piece if they would like.

-Friday - check out before breakfast and then we'll have our final morning workshop and lunch.
-After lunch you can depart or stay and work with Jon and others on any pieces you've been working on and want some help and/or feedback, or anything else you have questions about.
+Friday late afternoon and evening you are welcome to stay and work with Jon and others on any pieces you've been working on and want some help and/or feedback, or anything else you have questions about.
 In previous years, at the request of attendees Jon has given demos on using Band-in-a-Box, and has explained and demonstrated the dulcimer pickups he uses and options.

 You are encouraged to bring a piece you've been working on but maybe don't feel quite satisfied with, with which you can apply the ideas and techniques you will learn during the week.
 If you want more ideas and feedback there will be a session where Jon (and other attendees) can work with you to help you develop your arrangement.

-Attendees are invited to perform a piece at the Thursday evening concert, either one you've played beforehand or one you learned and arranged during the camp sessions.
+New England attendees are invited to perform a piece at the Thursday evening concert, either one you've played beforehand or (for the fearless) one you learned and arranged during the camp sessions.

-Lunches: Most days lunch salad and sandwich fixings will be provided for everyone to make their own lunch (also included in your registration fee).
+Lunches: salad and sandwich fixings will be provided for everyone to make their own lunch (included in your registration fee).
 For a change of pace we may go out for lunch one day.

-Dinners: For offsite restaurant dinners figure an average of $45 a dinner (including tax, tip, and maybe a drink), or $200 for the four offsite restaurant dinners, a pizza dinner, a possible offsite lunch, and a couple visits to local ice cream stands.
+Dinners: For offsite restaurant dinners figure an average of $45 a dinner (including tax, tip, and maybe a drink), or $200-220 for the 4-5 restaurant dinners, a pizza dinner, and maybe a visit or two to local ice cream stands.

 If you have any dietary preferences or restrictions please indicate this on your registration form.